-The bus will be protected by a massive sunshield and equipped with a cryocooler that uses helium to keep its components at a frigid 37 degrees Kelvin (minus 393 degrees Fahrenheit or minus 236 degrees Celsius).
+The bus is protected by a massive sunshield and equipped with a cryocooler that uses helium to keep its components at a frigid 37 degrees Kelvin (minus 393 degrees Fahrenheit or minus 236 degrees Celsius).

 In order to keep JWST in prime condition to observe weak infrared signals, it needs to be kept cold — very cold indeed, below 50 degrees K (minus 370 degrees F or minus 223 degrees C).
 Any warmer would mean the telescope would lose the crucial sensitivity it needs, and even the subtlest temperature variations can throw off the mirror.
 Fortunately, on top of cryocoolers, JWST is equipped for that very purpose with a massive sunshield.

-When JWST launches, the sunshield will be folded.
-But within the first two weeks of the observatory's flight, the sunshield will unfurl to cover the length of a tennis court.
+JWST launched with the sunshield folded.
+Within the first two weeks of the observatory's flight, the sunshield unfurled to cover the length of a tennis court.
 The sunshield consists of five layers of a polymer called Kaplon E, sandwiched between aluminum and silicon to reflect sunlight and heat away from the observatory.
-While JWST orbits, the sunshield will always stand between its mirror and the direction of the sun.
+While JWST orbits, the sunshield always stands between its mirror and the direction of the sun.

 Unfolding and unstacking the sunshield's layers is only one aspect of JWST's complicated deployment.
-All told, the process will take a month, which NASA has dubbed "29 days on the edge."
-During this time, JWST will also trek out to its posting.
+All told, the process took a month, which NASA dubbed "29 days on the edge."
+During this time, JWST also trekked out to its posting.

-JWST will not orbit the Earth itself, but rather in a point where the gravitational pulls of the Earth and the sun equalize each other, called a Lagrange point.
-Specifically, the observatory will be stationed at the Earth-sun L2, on the far side of the Earth from the sun.
-Here, the telescope will always lie in the Earth's shadow and instruments will have a clearer read on the cosmos.
-JWST will actually orbit the Earth-sun L2 point, spending half an Earth year to complete one loop around the spot.
+JWST does not orbit the Earth itself, but rather in a point where the gravitational pulls of the Earth and the sun equalize each other, called a Lagrange point.
+Specifically, the observatory is stationed at the Earth-sun L2, on the far side of the Earth from the sun.
+Here, the telescope always lies in the Earth's shadow, giving instruments a clearer read on the cosmos.
+JWST actually orbits the Earth-sun L2 point, spending half an Earth year to complete one loop around the spot.

-One disadvantage of this orbit is that, since it's a full 930,000 miles (1.5 million km) from Earth — three times the distance from the Earth to the moon — JWST will be too distant for repairs like the ones that Hubble experienced.
-This orbit is also inherently unstable, meaning that JWST will have to perform station-keeping, constantly adjusting its velocity by a few meters per second every year.
+One disadvantage of this orbit is that, since it's a full 930,000 miles (1.5 million km) from Earth — three times the distance from the Earth to the moon — JWST is too distant for repairs like the ones that Hubble experienced.
+This orbit is also inherently unstable, meaning that JWST must perform station-keeping, constantly adjusting its velocity by a few meters per second every year.

 JWST's initial mission is scheduled to last 10 years.
 The key limiting constraint is that the telescope needs its thrusters to keep itself in orbit; those thrusters have enough propellant to last 10 years.
 Moreover, the observatory's design and its distance from Earth mean that JWST cannot be repaired or upgraded, as Hubble was.